eegg/school-policies-and-procedures/src/safeguarding.rst

 * gives assurance that she or he will take action (but does not make promises as to what conclusions will come of it)
 * reassures the child that it was not his fault
 * tells the child that speaking was the right thing to do
-* makes a written record after the event in the `Confidential files`_ that includes:
+* makes a written record after the event in the confidential files that includes:

   * the date and time of the observation
   * the exact words spoken by the child, as far as possible